A Nap Schedule for Every Age: Help Your Child Nap Well

 6 to 8 Months

-Most 6 to 8-month-old babies need between two and three naps per day (ideally 90 minutes each for the first two naps): a morning nap, an afternoon nap and a one-hour (maximum) late afternoon nap to help them make it to bedtime without becoming overtired.
+Most 6 to 8-month-old babies settle into a nap schedule that includes two or three naps per day.
+Ideally the morning and afternoon naps are about 90 minutes each.
+Some babies need a one-hour (maximum) late afternoon nap to help them make it to bedtime without becoming overtired.
 From 6 months until 12 months your child needs 12 to 16 hours of total sleep a day, according to the American Academy of Pediatrics’ sleep guidelines.

 9 Months to 12 Months

 Most children give up the third, late afternoon nap by 9 months — especially if they are napping well for the first two naps.
 If you notice that your baby takes a long morning nap and a short afternoon nap, you may want to consider shortening the morning nap to no longer than 90 minutes.